melvyn9/fa22-cse110-lab4/expose/javascript/part2.md

 E) student.courseLoad[0];

 Q13)
 A) '32' because JavaScript does not know how to add a string with a number.
-Therefore, it treats 2 as a string and concactanates '3' and '2' to get 32.
+Therefore, it treats 2 as a string and concactanates '3' and '2' to get '32'.
 B) 1 because JavaScript does not know how to subtract an integer from a string, the string '3' is converted to an integer 3 and then performs a subtraction of 2 from it to obtain 1.
 C) 3 because null maps to 0 and 3 + 0 = 3
 D) '3null' because '3' is a string and since there is a +, it concactanates 3 with null to form '3null'.
 E) 4 because true maps to 1 and 1 + 3 = 4.
 F) 0 because false maps to 0 and null maps to 0 so 0 + 0 = 0.
-G) 3undefined because '3' is a string and since there is a +, ut concactanates 3 with undefined to form '3undefined'.
+G) 3undefined because '3' is a string and since there is a +, it concactanates 3 with undefined to form '3undefined'.
 H) NaN because JavaScript does not know how to subtract NaN from a string.
 Therefore, it converts '3' to an integer and tries to subtract NaN from it.
 However, this is not possible since NaN does not represent a real number and hence just returns NaN.

 Q14)